Kotishka/survey-monster/README.md

 Run the following in a new terminal window:
 ```
-node --version
+node -v
-npm --version
+npm -v
 ```
-Node should be at least v14.7.0 and npm should at least be 6.14.7.
-To download the latest verison, go to nodejs.org/en/download/.
+Node should be at least v12.18.3 and npm should at least be 6.14.6.
+To download the latest verison, go to [nodejs.org/en/download/](nodejs.org/en/download/).

 2. Install Ionic CLI with npm:
 ```